 Organizational management of the Equator Principles Association

 Equator Principles Financial Institutions (EPFIs) adopted the Governance Rules and established the Equator Principles Association (EPA) in July 2010.
 EPA is unincorporated international association of member EPFIs whose object is the management, administration and development of the EPs.
 Four entities are responsible for the management of the EPA: the Steering Committee (including the Chair), the Working Groups, the Secretariat, and the Trustee.

 - *Links to the Equator Principles Association official website

-The role of the Chair is to chair the Steering Committee and provide coordination across the Steering Committee, the Working Groups and EPFIs to advance the objects of the Association.
-Standard Bank of South Africa is appointed as the current Chair of the EPA for June 2015 – present (as of July 2016).
+The role of the Chair is to chair the Steering Committee and provide coordination across the Steering Committee, the Working Groups, and EPFIs to advance the objects of the Association.
+The Standard Bank of South Africa is appointed as the current Chair of the EPA for June 2015 – present (as of July 2017).

 The administration, management, and development of the Equator Principles and of the Association itself is delegated to and managed by the Steering Committee.
 The Steering Committee consists of 9 banks including MHBK, as of July 2017.

 In order to gain input from a wide number of EPFIs and to share the management workload, Working Groups are formed to progress issues where detailed consideration and input is required.
 Some Working Groups are permanent, while others based on specific projects are temporary.

 The Steering Committee allocates responsibility among the individuals representing the EPFIs on the Steering Committee to chair or to co–chair each Working Group, to report to the Steering Committee on the progress of the relevant Working Group, and to direct that Working Group in accordance with Steering Committee decisions.

 The Secretariat manages the day to day running of the EPA (eg. Operating the official website, arranging conferences and preparing the minutes of meetings) on behalf of the EPFIs and is currently provided by the third party entity.